Polynomial Optimization Relaxations for Generalized Semi-Infinite Programs: Convex Infinity Constraints

 \right. \ee The optimization problem~\reff{cvx:GSIP:lme} does not have Lagrange multiplier variables.
 It is about polynomials or rational functions, so it can be solved by Moment-SOS relaxations.
 We refer to \cite{BHL16,henrion2009gloptipoly} and \cite[Section~5]{nie2021rational} for how to solve rational optimization problems.
 We also have the following theorem.

-\begin{theorem} Suppose $U(x)$ is given as in \reff{convexU(x)}.
+\begin{thm} Suppose $U(x)$ is given as in \reff{convexU(x)}.
 For each $x\in X$, assume every $g_j(x,u)$ is convex in $u$ and every $h_j(x,u)$ is concave in $u$.
 Assume the optimal value of \reff{min:gjxu:cvx} is achieved at a KKT point $z_j$ for each $x \in X$ and the Lagrange multiplier vector $\lmd_j = p_j(z_j)$ for $p_j$ as in \reff{RLME:pj}.
-Then, the GSIP \reff{primal-GSIP} is equivalent to the optimization problem~\reff{cvx:GSIP:lme}. \end{theorem}
+Then, the GSIP \reff{primal-GSIP} is equivalent to the optimization problem~\reff{cvx:GSIP:lme}. \end{thm}

 Computational results for GSIPs with convex infinity constraints are shown in Examples~\ref{LME_example1} and \ref{LME_example2}.